flonadb/flonadb/README.md

    ```
    We add a single property named `proxy.security.clients.file.path` with its value set to the path to the clients
    file we looked at in **Step 5**.
 Feel free to add other applicable Spring Boot properties.
-7. There is a `drivers` directory in the server example, any required JDBC drivers for the target database systems
+7. Create a new directory named `drivers` in the installation directory, any required JDBC drivers for the target
-   should be added to this directory, you can change it to a different directory as we will see in the next step.
+   database systems should be added to this directory, you can change it to a different directory as we will see in the
+   next step.
-8. `flona.sh` is the executable shell script that you should run to start the server,  below,
+8. `flona.sh` is the executable shell script that you should run to start the server, below are the contents.
     ```shell
+    # Add the JDBC drivers to this directory
     export LOADER_PATH=drivers
     export FLONA_FILE_DB_CFG_LOCATION=db.properties
     MAIN_CLASS=com.amiyul.flona.db.remote.server.ServerBootstrap